-- All the tasks are to be undertaken in a simulated environment - Apprentices must be assessed individually - Independent assessors may only assess one apprentice at any one time.
-Independent assessor must be technically competent in the work being assessed and be registered and approved by the EUIAS prior to any assessments being scheduled - Simulations are expected to use compressed air instead of live gas - The assessor will need to provide realistic 'live gas' gas readings appropriate to the stage of the scenario for the candidate to determine the next action (e.g. for site search, use of gas detection equipment, purging).
-The methodology must be made clear to the apprentice in advance. - Assessment scenarios must not have been previously used during the on-programme when training apprentices, nor for practice purposes prior to assessment.
-For on-programme training and practice, alternative scenarios must be provided. - Apprentices must not have prior knowledge of the specifics of assessment scenarios - Each specified assessment task may be undertaken separately.
+- All the tasks are to be undertaken in a simulated environment - Apprentices must be assessed individually - The invigilator must have no direct connection or conflict of interest with the apprentice, their employer or training provider, in all instances - Independent assessors may only assess one apprentice at any one time.
+Independent assessor must be technically competent in the work being assessed and be registered and approved by the EUIAS prior to any assessments being scheduled - Simulations are expected to use compressed air instead of live gas - The assessor will need to provide realistic 'live gas' gas readings appropriate to the stage of the scenario for the apprentice to determine the next action (e.g., for site search, use of gas detection equipment, purging).
+The methodology must be made clear to the apprentice in advance - Assessment scenarios must not have been previously used during the on-programme when training apprentices, nor for practice purposes prior to assessment.
+For on-programme training and practice, alternative scenarios must be provided - Apprentices must not have prior knowledge of the specifics of assessment scenarios - Each specified assessment task may be undertaken separately.
 However, assessment scenarios may combine a number of different tasks, but each specified task must be assessed separately - Independent assessors must use the assessment documentation provided by EUIAS for all practical tasks.
 One record per task for each apprentice is required - Each of the practical tasks may be treated individually.
 If an apprentice fails one practical task this does not mean that other tasks are failed.
 Re-sits of individual tasks is permitted.
 All practical tasks must be passed in order to complete the practical assessment part of the end-point assessment - All necessary tools, equipment, materials must be provided for apprentices at the start of the Task.
 It is permissible for these resources to be provided in a manner which requires the apprentice to select items to be used, for example the provision of a variety of tools in a toolbox

 - Apprentices must be briefed on the requirements of each practical ask prior to the practical task commencing - Scenarios must be sited in a location where apprentices will not be disturbed or influenced by others outside of the working area - Apprentices must wear personal protective equipment for the task and assessment location and employ safe working practices throughout.
 The independent assessor should stop the assessment if unsafe working practices are identified - Up to 11 hours is permitted for the completion of all practical tasks, plus 1 hour for the questioning which will take place after the practical assessment.
 Therefore the 9 practical tasks need to be completed within 11 hours.
 The independent assessor should allocate time appropriately for each practical task to permit this timescale to be achieved - Tasks need not be undertaken consecutively.
 All the practical tasks may be spread over 2 days.
-However, each individual practical ask must be completed before a break is permitted.
+However, each individual practical ask must be completed before a break is permitted a) Service laying: